tanishq-1012/SmartLoanRecoveryAnalysis/README.md

 ## 📌 Future Enhancements

 🔹 Integrate with real-time loan recovery dashboards

-🔹 Add NLP-based borrower communication analysis (emails, messages) 🔹 Deploy as a Flask/Django web app for financial institutions 🔹 Use Gradient Boosting/XGBoost for better prediction accuracy 🔹 Implement explainable AI (SHAP/LIME) for transparency in risk scoring
+🔹 Add NLP-based borrower communication analysis (emails, messages)

+🔹 Deploy as a Flask/Django web app for financial institutions

+🔹 Use Gradient Boosting/XGBoost for better prediction accuracy

+🔹 Implement explainable AI (SHAP/LIME) for transparency in risk scoring

+## Summary

+So, by leveraging borrower profiles, payment behaviours, and clustering techniques, we can build a smart loan recovery system to identify high-risk borrowers early and assign targeted recovery strategies based on risk levels.